 Reimer Tiemann Reaction Mechanism

-The mechanism of Reimer Tiemann reaction begins with the deprotonation of chloroform by a strong base to form a chloroform carbanion.
+The mechanism of the Reimer Tiemann reaction begins with the deprotonation of chloroform by a strong base to form a chloroform carbanion.
 This chloroform carbanion quickly undergoes alpha elimination and gives rise to dichlorocarbene – the principle reactive species for this reaction.

 The Reimer Tiemann reaction is an organic chemical reaction where phenol is converted into an ortho hydroxy benzaldehyde using chloroform, a base, and acid workup.
-This name reaction can also be described as the chemical reaction used for the ortho-formylation of phenols.
+This reaction can also be described as the chemical reaction used for the ortho-formylation of phenols.

 - The chloroform is deprotonated by the strongly basic aqueous hydroxide solution, giving the chloroform carbanion.

 - This chloroform carbanion readily undergoes alpha elimination, giving dichlorocarbene as the product.
-As mentioned earlier, the dichlorocarbene is the principle reactive species.
+As mentioned earlier, dichlorocarbene is the principle reactive species.

 - The aqueous hydroxide also deprotonates the phenol reactant, yielding a negatively charged phenoxide.